yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-5640">

 <p>

- Countuning from the frist semester of Computational Physics you will study advanced topics in computational physics including numerical methods for partial differential equations, Monte Carlo modeling, advanced methods for linear systems, and special topics in computational physics
+Continuing from the first semester of Computational Physics you will study advanced topics in computational physics including numerical methods for partial differential equations, Monte Carlo modeling, advanced methods for linear systems, and special topics in computational physics
 <br>
 <br>
-Prerequisite: PHYS 5630
+Prerequisite: Computational Physics 1 (PHYS 5630)
 </p>
 </div>
 </div>